jomisacu/enumerations/README.md

 class Career extends Jomisacu\Enumerations\Enumeration {
     // WTF???
 What is this?
-    // using us own value we drop the dependency with external sources
+    // using our own value we drop the dependency with external sources
     // but below we will see how to deal with these values
     // the values in the database are the values that we decided in the class constants public const SOFTWARE_ENGINEER = "a372d961-22d9-4cc4-a9ee-4cb47a15b26d";